George Montagu, 1st Earl of Halifax

 George Montagu, 1st Earl of Halifax (also spelt George Montague) (c.
-1684 – 9 May 1739), of Horton, Northamptonshire, was a British politician who sat in the House of Commons from 1705 to 1715 when he became a peer.
+1684 – 9 May 1739), of Horton, Northamptonshire, was a British Whig politician who sat in the House of Commons from 1705 to 1715 when he became a peer.

 Early life

 Montagu was the son of Edward Montagu of Horton and his wife Elizabeth Pelham, a daughter of Sir John Pelham, 3rd Baronet.
 He succeeded his father in 1690, and received the post then of Warden and chief forester of Salcey forest, Northamptonshire, which he held for the rest of his life.

 He was educated at Eton College in 1698.
 From 1701 to 1704, he travelled abroad through Italy, Austria, Holland, Budapest, Belgrade and Constantinople.
 He was a paternal great-grandson of Henry Montagu, 1st Earl of Manchester.

 Career

 Montagu was returned unopposed as Member of Parliament for Northampton with the support of Christopher Montagu at the 1705 English general election.
 He was returned again at the 1708 British general election, the 1710 British general election and at the 1713 British general election.
 In 1714 he was appointed appointments Auditor of the Exchequer, which he held for the rest of his life.

 He was made a Privy Councillor on 27 November 1717, Lord Justice in 1720 and Keeper/Ranger of Bushy Park.
 He was appointed a Knight, Order of the Bath (K.B.) in 1725.
+He was a member of the Hanover Club.